 While I think Traeger makes nice grills I do not believe that they are worth over $1,000.
 Keeping a key feature off of lower priced grills to force you into their upper price range does not leave a good taste in my mouth…kind of like eating ribs with no smoke flavor.

-Before you lay out more cash than you need to on a Traeger I seriously suggest that you check out a Grilla Grills Silverbac or a Rec Tec.
-Both of these alternative are awesome grills at much lower price points.
+Before you lay out more cash than you need to on a Traeger I seriously suggest that you check out a Z Grills, Grilla Grills Silverbac or a Rec Tec.
+These Trager alternatives are awesome grills at much lower price points.